 The student tuition fees published are indicative only and can be subject to change given individual circumstances at the time of enrolment.
 Funding made available to eligible individuals by State and Commonwealth Governments.
 If funding is utilised, this may affect future opportunities to access additional funding in the future.
 For more information see ‘Fee information and eligibility’ under the 'Apply Now' tab on the Wodonga TAFE website.

 How to apply

 Apply via the ‘Apply online now’ button in the course information page for personal enrolments.
 If the course is not available for online application, you can submit your enquiry via the online form below.
 Alternatively, please feel free to contact our friendly customer service team on 1300 69 8233 or email email@example.com

 For traineeship enrolments contact an Apprenticeship Network Provider - https://www.australianapprenticeships.gov.au/find-my-aasn-by-region

 The Hospitality and Events industry is diverse in nature, and this qualification allows for multi-skilling and specialisation in a variety of different sectors.
 After successful completion of the Certificate III in Hospitality students have the option to continue onto further study.

 When You Can Enrol

-For on-campus delivery, enquire now for June 2019 commencement.
+For on-campus delivery, apply now for the course commencing February 2020.